smalltong02/keras-llm-robot/readme.md

 ## New Feature Updates

+- 🚀 Update Log for 2024-05-01
+  1. Fix issue for GGUF model.
+  2. Support for Llama3-8B-Chinese-Chat.

 - 🚀 Update Log for 2024-04-28
   1. Support for Function Calling feature.
   2. Updated Keras LLM Interpreter.